vkurichenko/dls-detection-project/README.md

 8. Enjoy!

 # Future improvements
-1. Web page will be changed so that its element fit different screen sizes.
+1. Web page will be changed so that its elements fit different screen sizes.
 2. Docker image will be created, so that the app runs in isolated container.